 |HSB passenger services are shared between diesel trains (left & centre) and diesel-electric trams (right).||One of the special trams travelling along the pedestrian precinct, note the raised pantograph.|

-In Zwickau, Germany the same issues apply as with Karlsruhe (main railway station a short distance from the town centre) but they have adopted what could be described as the opposite solution.
+In Zwickau, Germany the same issues apply as with Karlsruhe (ie: main railway station a short distance from the town centre) but they have adopted what could be described as the opposite solution.

-The Zwickau Model sees lightweight diesel TrainTrams (also known as RegioSprinter in the railway / railroad industry) being extended from the mainline railway through urban streets just like a regular tram (streetcar) - albeit although they are used within the street environment and even (for a short distance) over part of a pedestrianised zone they are always segregated from the normal road traffic.
+The Zwickau Model sees lightweight diesel TrainTrams (also known as RegioSprinter in the railway / railroad industry) being extended from the mainline railway through urban streets just like a regular tram (streetcar).

 |Trains really do travel on paved track along urban streets||At the main railway station - Zwickau (Sachs) Hauptbahnhof.|